 Victoria Island is a 20km (12.5 miles) long stretch of land in the center of the Lago Nahuel Huapi.
-The access to the island is provided by boats from the Pañuelo Port in the Llao-llao peninsula to the landing point in Puerto Anchorena on the island.
-Usually it is part of the full-day trip covering also Arrayanes Forest on the Quetrihué Peninsula.
+Access to the island is provided by boats from the Pañuelo Port in the Llao-llao peninsula to the landing point in Puerto Anchorena on the island.
+Usually, it is part of the full-day trip covering also Arrayanes Forest on the Quetrihué Peninsula.

 La Isla Victoria - Alley of cypresses

-He decided to establish on the island an “estancia” (farm) with gardens, paths for pedestrians and horses.
-Following the plans he converted the island into huge nursery for many exotic trees.
+He decided to establish on the island an “estancia” (farm) with gardens, paths for pedestrians, and horses.
+Following the plans, he converted the island into a huge nursery for many exotic trees.

 Lake District: Mount Otto

 Mount Otto is the closest “lonely hill” next to San Carlos de Bariloche.
-It is popular between tourists for its revolving coffee room ( Confiteria Giratoria) from where sipping the cup of “café con leche” you can see changing vistas on Andes and Bariloche Lake District.
+It is popular among tourists for its revolving coffee room (Confiteria Giratoria) where, sitting and sipping the cup of “café con leche” you can see changing vistas on the Andes and Bariloche Lake District.
 The one full cycle takes about 30 minutes.

-Views are magnificent, but as the Mount Otto with its 1405m (4610ft) is higher than the Cerro Campanario and situated further from lakes, a very good weather is the “must” for far reaching visibility allowing you to fully enjoy the “fiesta”.
-Surprisingly, below the cafeteria level you will find an Art Gallery with exhibition of replicas of greatest Italian Masters (El David, La Piedad and El Moises produced by the Florencia Pietro Bazzanti Gallery)..
+Views are magnificent, but as Mount Otto with its 1405m (4610ft) is higher than the Cerro Campanario and situated further from lakes, very good weather is the “must” for far-reaching visibility allowing you to fully enjoy the “fiesta”.
+Surprisingly, below the cafeteria level, you will find an Art Gallery with an exhibition of the replicas of greatest Italian Masters (El David, La Piedad and El Moises produced by the Florencia Pietro Bazzanti Gallery)..